ly-felix/RoboBERT/README.md

 ## Result

+The model is tested on CALVIN dataset.
+In the table, pretraining column means if the method uses the large pertraining foundation model like LLM or extra dataset.
+Our model performs the best comparing to method without pretraining, even exceeding some with it.
 ### Performance for Dataset ABCD -> D
 | Method | Pretraining | 1 | 2 | 3 | 4 | 5 | Avg Len |
 | --- | --- | --- | --- | --- | --- | --- | --- |